VICTORIAN RESIDENCE LOS ANGELES

 Queen Anne style residence of lumber businessman Jesse Q. Hall at 1347 Kellam Avenue of Angeleno's Heights.
 Identical floor plan like below built by carpenter John H. Skinner.

-Real estate developer Henry G. Hall's 1887 residence in Angeleno Heights Nº 1343 Kellam.
+Real estate developer Henry G. Hall's Victorian residence built 1887 in Angeleno Heights at Nº 1343 Kellam Ave.

-Victorian home of railway company president Everett E. Hall.
-Beautiful 1887 Eastlake style building at 917 Douglas Street.
+Two storey home of the Los Angeles and Pacific Railway company president Everett E. Hall 1887 beautiful Eastlake style building at 917 Douglas Street.

-John Fonnell was a painter from Germany and lived and worked in this 1889 Victorian Cottage at 1334 Kellam Avenue.
+Mr. John Fonnell was a painter from Germany and lived and worked in this 1889 cottage at 1334 Kellam Avenue.

-Santa Fe Railroad agent Michael T. Collins' 1887 Eastlake house at 890 W. Kensington.
+Santa Fe Railroad agent Michael T. Collins' 1887 Eastlake style house at 890 W. Kensington.

-Attorney Louis Luckel's 1892 two-story victorian residence at 1308 Calumet Avenue.
+Attorney Louis Luckel's 1892 two-story Eastlake victorian residence at 1308 Calumet Avenue.

 Hancock M. Johnston, his uncle Dr. John Strolher Griffin and former governor John Gates Downey played a key-role installing water pipes and bringing an new streetcar line to connect the subdivision with downtown Los Angeles.

-House lot sizes had been tailor-made for the middle-income persons of the working class.
+House lot sizes had been tailor-made for the middle-income persons of the working class in Southern California.